hneemann/parser2/README.md

 }
 ```

-The parser has to access the data somehow.
-This could be done using reflection, but this way is more flexible and faster.
+The parser must somehow access the data.
+This could be done using reflection, but this way is more flexible and also
-We create a wrappers for the data:
+faster, but a bit more cumbersome.
+We create a wrapper for the data:

 ``` Go
 var PersonToMap = value.NewToMap[Person]().